yieldprotocol/variable-rate-audit-parth-15/Readme.md

 ## VYToken (151 SLOC)

 `VYToken` is a mechanism that allows user to lend their assets as we.
 The `VYToken` is a ERC20 token that represents the amount of asset lent.
 The `VYToken` can be burnt at any time to get the lent asset back.

+## VariableInterestRateOracle (149 SLOC)

+The oracle that determines the interest rate for borrowing or lending of the base.
+The oracle works on the interest rate model that is used by [Aave](https://docs.aave.com/risk/liquidity-risk/borrow-interest-rate#interest-rate-model).
+The parameters we use are:

+- Optimal Utilization Rate
+- Base Variable Borrow Rate
+- Variable Rate Slope 1
+- Variable Rate Slope 2

+The `Utilization Rate` is calculated by dividing the total debt by the total collateral.
+The `Variable Borrow Rate` is calculated by using the `Utilization Rate` and the parameters mentioned above.

 ---